geogardenclub/geogardenclub.github.io/docs/user-guide/sharing.md

 ## Create Share Post

-To create a Share Post, go the Home screen, click on the "Share" icon in the bottom nav bar, and click "+ Share Post" (as shown in the above screen shots).
-After clicking "+ Share Post", the user is taken to the Create Share Post screen:
+To create a Share Post, go the Home screen, tap the "Share" icon in the bottom nav bar, and tap "+ Share Post" (as shown in the above screen shots).
+After tapping "+ Share Post", the user is taken to the Create Share Post screen:

 <img width="300" src="/img/user-guide/share-post-create.png"/>